 “As soon as you try to represent something as complex as a neighborhood with a spreadsheet… you’ve made some generalizations and assumptions that may not be true, and they may not affect all people equally.” -Sorelle Friedler, Professor of Computer Science at Haverford College

 Though there are concerns over humans losing their jobs to AI and robotics, public relations professionals may have better job security.

 Integrate Big Data and Analytics Ethically

 The discriminatory issues of AI need to be addressed, but they do not invalidate the technologies of big data and analytics, and their extensions.
 In the Amazon case, the human element kicked in.
-They altered their algorithm to expand same-day delivery to all New York City and other formerly excluded zip codes.
+They altered their algorithm to expand same-day delivery to all of New York City and other formerly excluded zip codes.

 With the right data scientists, business analysts and ethical guidelines, big data and analytics can still help your business produce positive customer experiences and higher profits.
-The team at SevenTablets has the algorithms, human talent, and processes that can empower your business to use big data and analytics to its advantage!
-Contact us today and ask how.

 At SevenTablets, we offer tools that can help your business benefit from Big Data and analytics.
 Our product, Sertics, is a data lake creation platform that provides effective and secure data governance.
 Sertics also integrates with leading predictive analytics and data visualization tools in order to fuel business insights and empower data-driven decision making.